Numbers 14 – The People Reject Canaan

 “But truly, as I live, all the earth shall be filled with the glory of the LORD; because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it.
 But My servant Caleb, because he has a different spirit in him and has followed Me fully, I will bring into the land where he went, and his descendants shall inherit it.
 Now the Amalekites and the Canaanites dwell in the valley; tomorrow turn and move out into the wilderness by the Way of the Red Sea.”

 a.
-But truly, as I live, all the earth shall be filled with the glory of the LORD: God’s response to Israel would be full of and reflective of His glory.
+But truly, as I live, all the earth shall be filled with the glory of the LORD: God’s response to Israel would be full of, and be reflective of, His glory.
 He would show mercy and pardon, but in a way consistent with His glory.

 b.
 They certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it: Therefore, those who put God to the test and rebelled against His promise, would not see the Promised Land.
-But the faithful like Caleb would inherit the land.
+An exception was made for the few faithful like Caleb and Joshua.

-c.
-Tomorrow turn and move out into the wilderness: God had brought them to the threshold of the Promised Land, but they rebelled against Him, and did not enter – so God will send them back to the wilderness.
+d.
+Tomorrow turn and move out into the wilderness: God had brought them to the threshold of the Promised Land, but they rebelled against Him and did not enter – so God will send them back to the wilderness.

 i.
-Israel has demonstrated they are still slave-minded; they do not think like Promised Land people.
-It will take more wilderness training until they are a people ready to live in the Promised Land!
+Israel has demonstrated they were still slave-minded; they did not think like people suited for God’s Promised Land.
+It will take more wilderness training until the new generation became a people ready to live in the Promised Land.

 3. (26-35) The death sentence upon the rebels.